hslu-ige-laes/lcm/docs/docs/quickStartGuide/addDataSource.md

 1. Choose the sample data file `tempHum.csv` which you can find in your application folder in the subfolder `/sampleData`
 1. Click `Add new data source`

-> The new csv file data source appears in the table.
+The new csv file data source appears in the table.

-Continue to see how you can add a data points.
+Continue to see how you can add data points.

 [Next](https://hslu-ige-laes.github.io/lcm/docs/quickStartGuide/addDataPoints/){: .btn .btn-green }